elkcarc/party-heartbeat/README.md

 # Party Heartbeat
 Displays an overlay and sends a notification when party members have not sent a ping for some configurable amount of ticks.
+This can be very useful to save your hcim friends at content where escape crystals are available.

 Sometimes the party plugin can be a little janky, and will have multiple instances of the same user.
 If this happens, join another party channel and it should resolve itself.

 F.A.Q.